 Leave a comment on paragraph 23 0

 » iThemes (url)

-The most complete WordPress solution for Backup, Restoration, Migration, and Deployment.
+The most complete WordPress solution for Backup, Restoration, Migration, and Deployment to the same host or a new domain.
 Backs up a customizable selection of files, settings, and content for a complete snapshot of your site.
-Restore, migrate, or deploy your site to a new host or new domain with complete ease-of-mind.
-Stash Live feature allows for real-time live backups into the cloud.
+Stash Live feature allows for real-time live backups to the cloud.